 But Bébé was feeling nervous as the car pulled to a stop in front of a very full-looking window.

-A pet shop, Becky’s mother (Barbra, Bébé had heard Becky’s papa call her when she told him she was going on) had said.
+A pet shop, Becky’s mother (Barbra, Bébé had heard Becky’s papa call her when she told him she was going out) had said.
 For pet things.

 And Bébé was a pet.
 So they were bringing Bébé in to see if the owner of the store, “Mr Muffins,” could figure out how to make Bébé feel better.